TheEdgeOfRage/logfmt/README.md

 # logfmt CLI

-This is a (very) simple logfmt CLI tool to make reading logfmt logs on your terminal easier.
+This is a (very) simple CLI tool to make reading and parsing logfmt logs from your terminal easier.
 It supports colorized output, output field selection, and log level and key value filtering.

 ## What is logfmt?